 Jalan & Jibril Durimel

-These twin brothers bring the hidden experiences of the diaspora to life through their cinematic lens.
-Jalan & Jibril were born and raised between the French Antilles and the USA, forming their unique perspective on the beauty of cultural diversity.
+Jalan & Jibril are the twin brothers bringing the hidden experiences of the diaspora to life through their cinematic lens.
+Born and raised between the French Antilles and the USA, they have formed their unique perspective on the beauty of cultural diversity.
 With parents from the island of Guadeloupe, then moving to Miami, the twin’s immersion into American culture began from a very young age.
 Durimel’s work is distinctive in its use of subdued tones, whilst exploring the essence of humanity, specifically black humanity.
 Their presence in the fashion industry is one that defies and subverts the traditionally white concepts of wealth, beauty and power.
 Their subjects are cast from the streets of Jamaica, Miami, Sierra Leone, and Los Angeles, showcasing their sartorial take on “style, texture, colour and silhouette.”
 Their work revolves around the concepts of dress and blackness, incorporating the importance of how style and clothing invoke the black experience.
 Within these spaces, Durimel creates surreal imagery where you can find yourself almost lost in a trance.
 They work predominantly with 35mm, medium format and super 8 film, to create these dreamy, grainy worlds.
 Having both studied film and worked as models themselves, these two understand the intricate details of the cinematic universe.
 As they grow not just as photographers but as voices for social justice, they are realizing the significance in using “art as a serious tool of communication technique to bring social change.”